 Forbes.com lists Birmingham as a vital city for business and banking in the Southeast.
 The Magic City is a hub for medicine, education, culture, and entertainment.

 Home to nationally ranked hospitals and a nationally ranked medical school.
-The medical field is one of the largest employers in the area employer more than 70,000 people in 2015.
+The medical field is one of the largest employers in the area.

-The park has 19-acre green space located downtown and celebrates the artistic and industrial heritage of our great city.
-A venue for concerts, outdoor recreation, local events, and family activities.
-Railroad Park is 30% water and features paths that wind throughout.
+19-acre green space located downtown that celebrates the artistic and industrial heritage of our great city.
+Railroad Park is a venue for concerts, outdoor recreation, local events, and family activities.
+The park is 30% water and features paths that wind throughout.
 The Rail Trail extends the length of the park, perfect for runners and walkers.
-Railroad Park